The creative industry focuses on production on creative work, such as design, film, fine arts, music, entertainment, and so on.

-The job of illustrator combines art, design and creative skills in order to develop ideas through visuals for various markets.
-If you are keenly into sketching, drawing, painting, along with IT knowledge then you can take up a job of illustrator.
+The job of an illustrator combines art, design and creative skills to develop ideas through visuals for various markets.
+If you are keenly into sketching, drawing, painting, along with IT knowledge, then you can take up a job of illustrator.

 Books covers, instruction manuals, leaflets, magazine design, newspaper illustrations, mobile phone visuals, sales brochures are some of the things you might have to design depending on the industry you are working with.

 Animation direction is considered one of the coolest jobs in the entertainment industry.
 They bring creative ideas to life using animation along with managing the animation team.